boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

      mutual close.
 If the merchant knows the identity of the customer, they may wish to take some sort of (possibly punitive) action.
-   - _If the returned list contains only locks (without any corresponding secrets)_, this means there is an on chain customer close transaction on the most recent channel state at the time of the mutual close session.
+   - _If the returned list contains only locks (without any corresponding secrets)_, this means there is an on-chain customer close transaction on the most recent channel state at the time of the mutual close session.
      In this case, the merchant aborts the mutual close session as specified.